wazuh/wazuh-documentation/source/user-manual/capabilities/virustotal-scan/integration.rst

       <alert_format>json</alert_format>
     </integration>

-- The second step is to enable the integrator daemon and restart Wazuh.
+2. The integrator daemon must be enabled and followed by a restart of Wazuh, as shown below:

 .. code-block:: console

     # /var/ossec/bin/ossec-control enable integrator
     # /var/ossec/bin/ossec-control restart

-From this moment, any FIM alert will trigger the VirusTotal integration.
+After this is complete, and FIM alert automatically triggers the VirusTotal integration.

 Using FIM to monitor a directory
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-For this Probe of Concept, we will monitor the folder ``/media/user/software`` in an agent.
+For this use case, we will show how to monitor the folder ``/media/user/software`` with an agent.

-In the ``<syscheck>`` section of the configuration file we have to include a line like the following one.
+1. The following must be added to the ``<syscheck>`` section of the configuration file:

 .. code-block:: xml